Joan254/AirBnB_clone/README.md

-# Main Topic: AirBnB clone - The console
+# AirBnB clone - The console

 The goal of the project is to deploy on your server a simple copy of the AirBnB website.
 At the end of the project we will have a complete web application composed by: